 All F-1 degree seeking students may work on campus without prior approval from the U.S. Citizenship and Immigration Services (USCIS).
-Eligible F-1 students should take the following steps in seeking on-campus employment:
+J-1 international students are usually eligible for on-campus employment.
+J-1 students will have to check with their ISSS advisor or their visa sponsor to verify if there are any restrictions with on-campus employment.
+Eligible students should take the following steps in seeking on-campus employment:

 - Most students are able to find on-campus employment through the student employment listings.
 Refer to the Online Job Listings page for a list of available job opportunities.
 When you are offered and have accepted a job, go to step 2.